jeevanshah07/dots/README.md

-# There's no place like $HOME
+# There's no place like ~

-##Welcome to my dots, here's a quick overview:
+## Welcome to my dots, here's a quick overview:

 * OS: Arch Linux
 * Window Manager: KDE